marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

-Ben Ismail W, Tommasi A, **Lopez-Sanchez MA**, Barou F, Rutter EH.
-Deformation of upper mantle rocks with contrasting initial fabrics in axial extension. *Tectonophysics*, accepted with major revision in April 2021, _in revision_.
-[Grab the preprint here](http://arxiv.org/abs/2101.03362)
+Ben Ismail W, Tommasi A, **Lopez-Sanchez MA**, Rutter EH, Barou F, Demouchy S. Deformation of upper mantle rocks with contrasting initial fabrics in axial extension. *Tectonophysics*, accepted with major revision in April 2021, _in revision_.
+[Preprint here](http://arxiv.org/abs/2101.03362)

 Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens. *Nature Communications*, accepted with major revision in Feb.
 2021, _in revision_.